 Big data refers to massive datasets collected from connected devices that are analyzed to generate data-driven insights.
 Industry leaders use big data to identify patterns and consumer behaviors, analyze historical trends to optimize operational efficiency, and improve business practices.

-The big data industry as a whole is expected to be worth $77 billion by 2023, and 43% of industry leaders believe big data analytics creates new avenues for innovation and disruption.
+The big data industry as a whole is expected to be worth $77 billion by 2023, and 44% of industry leaders believe big data analytics creates new avenues for innovation and disruption.
+Collecting and analyzing data allows businesses to better understand their operations, customers, and pain points and enables new, innovative approaches to improve operations and performance.
 Here’s a breakdown of how big data features in manufacturing, plus key considerations for industry stakeholders.

 Big data and manufacturing today

 According to the same Honeywell-KRC study, 67% of manufacturing executives have plans to invest in big data, even though they’re facing increased pressure to reduce costs.
 Most global manufacturers already have real-time shop-floor data at their disposal for statistical assessments — so it’s just a matter of aggregating and analyzing that data effectively.
 When manufacturers use big data to their advantage, they receive a boost in three key areas:

 Manufacturers rely heavily on maximizing the value of their tools to increase productivity, reduce inefficiencies, and stave off breakdowns.
 IoT-connected machines can measure, record, and transmit real-time data, enabling manufacturers to uncover insights that can improve performance.

 Optimized supply chain and production processes